 How Neglect Of Women's Health Impacts Society

 Equitable healthcare access and treatment can be crucial for overall societal well-being.
 However, aspects of women’s health have been neglected by the medical establishment, both historically and in more contemporary times.
-Neglect of women’s health can have significant negative impacts, including missed diagnoses, inappropriate treatment plans, increased medical costs, lost productivity, and distrust of the healthcare system as a whole.
+Neglect of women’s health can have significant negative impacts, including missed diagnoses, inappropriate treatment plans, increased medical costs, lost productivity, medical trauma, and distrust of the healthcare system as a whole.

 Understanding how disregard for women’s health concerns can show up in modern society can help women and people of all genders navigate a healthcare system that is not always inclusive of their needs.